 She vows to destroy the Rebellion and avenge the Emperor after the Death Star explodes, so it looks like for one of the first times, players will get to step into the shoes of an Imperial soldier trying to kill the good guys - though we'd hazard a guess that she switches sides before the end of the story.

-Those interested in finding out the backstory of Iden Versio can head over to the EA website as the company recently posted a blog post detailing the life of Versio, weaving her into the events of previous Star Wars films and giving her story more credibility in the Star Wars universe.
+Those interested in finding out the backstory of Iden Versio can head over to the EA website as the company posted a blog post detailing the life of Versio, weaving her into the events of previous Star Wars films and giving her story more credibility in the Star Wars universe.

 "She was in pursuit of a fleeing Rebel starfighter when Luke Skywalker’s X-wing fired the shots that blew the Emperor’s superweapon apart.
 Iden managed to escape to a nearby moon of Yavin and eventually back to Imperial forces."